Trump's Manufacturing Jobs Record Is Even Stronger Than We Thought

 “Since the Trump tariffs’ advent, 21 revised data months passed through December 2019, so the best comparison is that with the 21 months preceding them.
 And interestingly, the revisions show that although manufacturing’s hiring pace indeed has slowed since the first full tariff month, they’ve slowed much less markedly (by 8.70 percent rather than 38.44 percent),” Tonelson explains.

-The fact that the manufacturing sector was stronger than it appeared is all the more notable because the Labor Department’s updated results subtracted a total of 500,000 jobs from previous results.
+The fact that the manufacturing sector was stronger than it appeared is all the more notable because the Labor Department’s updated results subtracted over 500,000 jobs from previous results.

-The revisions are an annual exercise stemming from new calculations of job totals after a review of tax records.
+The revisions are an annual exercise stemming from new calculations of job totals after a review of state records filed by employers in connection with unemployment insurance.
 Unusually large revisions, such as this year’s, are typically the result in major economic changes that the government did not accurately reflect in the initial reports.

 .